Europe

 The new conflict erupted after the U.S. and Israel carried out combined attacks against Iran on Feb.
 28. Tehran responded by launching waves of missiles and drones against targets across the region, including at a British military base in Cyprus.

-Speaking before the meeting, U.K. Defense Secretary John Healey said it was "increasingly important that we build on Ukrainian expertise and innovation."
+Speaking before his meeting with Zelensky, U.K. Defense Secretary John Healey said it was "increasingly important that we build on Ukrainian expertise and innovation."

-Ukraine, facing Russian attacks by hundreds of Iranian-designed Shahed drones on a regular basis, has dispatched its experts and interceptor drones to the Middle East to help counter Iran's attacks.
+Ukraine, which has faced Russian attacks using hundreds of Iranian-designed Shahed drones on a regular basis, has dispatched experts and interceptor drones to the Middle East to help counter Iran's attacks.

-As part of the visit, Zelensky will also address the British Parliament and hold a three-way meeting with Starmer and NATO Secretary General Mark Rutte.
+As part of the visit, Zelensky addressed the British Parliament and held a three-way meeting with Starmer and NATO Secretary General Mark Rutte.

 The U.K. has been a key ally of Ukraine during Russia's full-scale war and a leading player in the Coalition of the Willing, a group of over 30 countries aiming to provide Kyiv with post-war security guarantees.